+- Medications, therapies, and services

-- Likes and dislikes - Behavior management
+- Likes and dislikes

+- Behavior management

+- Social interests

-- Favorite foods and drinks - List of doctors you prefer
+- Favorite foods and drinks

+- List of doctors you prefer

 Recruit a Team

 You don't need to do this alone.
 Find experts who have experience helping families with disabilities or special needs.
 Also, seek guidance from counselors or social workers.
 Local nonprofits and your advocacy group can help point you in the right direction.